timwaters/leodis-collections/README.md

 This is a django python web application for showing collections of historical photos on a map.
 It enables staff users to georeference photos using the django admin.
 The database is sqlite, but any SQL databse should be fine.
 The system has file based caching enabled to improve performance.

-It is tightly integrated with the exising Leodis.net website.
-Photos have to have a filename which is same UUID as used in the Leodis.net site.
-Metadata about the photos is queried using BeautifulSoup.
-Additionally memories, comments about the photos are also retrieved from Leodis.net.

 There are four main components to the site:

 1) Front page showing all collections